OpenRoberta/openroberta-lab/Docker/_README.md

 * `$DATABASE_DIR/dev`
 * `$DATABASE_DIR/dev1` to `$BASE/db/dev9`

-The database server is deployed in a docker container with name `ora-${INAME}-db-server` created from the docker image `rbudde/openroberta-${INAME}-db-server:2.4.0`.
+The database server is deployed in a docker container with name `ora-db-server` created from the docker image `rbudde/openroberta--db-server:2.4.0`.
 The database server is listening to the port `$DATABASE_SERVER_PORT` as defined in the global `decl.sh`.
 This is often the Hsqldb default `9001`.

-## Automatic deploy, database backup, removing temporary files
+## Automatic deploy, database backup, removing temporary files, automatic restart

 The shell script `$SCRIPT_DIR/run.sh` has commands, that are used for operating purposes.